w3c/wai-media-guide/transcripts.md

 **Transcripts and captions include the same text, so one can be used to develop the other.**

-Often captions (including of the audio description) are developed first, and then transcripts are created from that text.
+Often captions are developed first, and then transcripts are created from that text.
 Most caption-editing tools provide an option to export a plain text transcript.

 Whatever tool you use to develop web content, you can use to develop your transcript.